ISLEcode/ait-reference/Strategy.md

 ---
-title    : Repository management strategy revision : 2020-08-06 (Thu) 15:40:22
+title    : Repository management strategy revision : 2020-08-06 (Thu) 17:03:48
 ---

-Іt's been a (very) long time since the reference lists used over the years had not been consolidated.
+Іt's been a (very) long time since the reference lists used over the years have been checked and consolidated.
 This is what has started here.
 The reorganisation strategy is as follows:

 1. The repository will be organised as a regular source code repository with the following top-level directories: